 7. The House of Books & Friends

-The newest offering on the block, The House of Books & Friends doubles as a café, but also a safe space to combat loneliness.
+The newest offering on the block, The House of Books & Friends doubles as a café, plus what sets it apart from other independent Manchester bookshops is its heart-warming purpose as a safe space to combat loneliness.
 The club is community-led with socialising in mind, but that doesn’t mean you can’t sit on your own with a book, with other people alone reading their books – sometimes that’s all you need.
 Events are often held there including talks and Q&As, and of course it’s full to the rafters with every kind of book you can imagine.
 Manchester Club, 81 King Street, Manchester, M2 4AH.